matteote/spanner-graph-workshop/module03/README.md

 CREATE INDEX idx_user_age ON users(age);
 ```

-Expand `Indexes` under the `User` table in the object explorer and verify that the new index is present.
+Expand `Indexes` under the `users` table in the object explorer and verify that the new index is present.